KrishnaRoman/RedRosesDetector/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v.3 License.
 See the LICENSE file for the full license information.